education.vic.gov.au

 Summary

-• The department administers the CSEF to help eligible families with the costs of camps, sporting activities and excursions.
+• The Department of Education (department) administers the CSEF to help eligible families with the costs of camps, sporting activities, excursions and incursions.

 • Schools must communicate to families the availability of the CSEF.